xReapex/twitter-tools-cli/README.md

 # Useful tools for Twitter!

-You will need to generate a "bearer token" to give access to your account, find how [here](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens).

-This token will be request by the application, you can also put it in the config file (**Recommended**)

 # Using A Config File
 Config file can be use from nowhere and must be specified when asked in the console.